Academic Decathlon Team

 This is a safe space for all students to meet and discuss their identities and have support.

 HOSA is aligned as a co-curricular club with the Allied Health track.
 HOSA is for students who consider themselves future health professionals.
-The club’s officers collect dues, organize volunteer charity events and encourage volunteerism in local emergency medical services (volunteer ambulance squads).
+The club’s officers collect dues, organizes volunteer charity events and encourages volunteerism in local emergency medical services (volunteer ambulance squads).
 Students who want to network with other future health professionals are encouraged to compete in regional, state and possibly national competitions.
 While HOSA has collegiate, state, national and international footings, at Vernon we need to develop and grow within our community.

 The Italian Club meets at least once a month to promote Italian culture, cuisine and current trends.
 The club is open to all high school students.
 Some activities may include an Italian film festival, cooking, celebrating Nutella awareness day and preparing for classroom holiday celebrations.